clux/modul8/Readme.md

  This adds two domains, and compiles all files from the two domains that have been explicitly `require()`d to `./out.js`.
  Every `require()` call is tracked and the resulting dependency tree is loggable.
-Cross domain `require()`s are namespaced C++ style, i.e. `require('shared::validation')` will look for .js then .coffee files named validation on the shared domain.
+Cross domain `require()`s are namespaced C++ style, i.e. `require('shared::validation')` will look for a .js then .coffee file named validation on the shared domain.

- Non-application domains like this can potentially (if they are domain-isolated) be used on the server as well, so if we wish shared to be such a domain, any `require()` calls should be relative to preserve server side compatibility.
+ Non-application domains like _shared_ can potentially (if they are domain-isolated) be used on the server as well, To ensure this, any `require()` calls should be relative to preserve server side compatibility.
 As an example, a same-origin include of shared::defs should be done with a **./** prefix:  `require('./defs')`.